• Skip to primary navigation

 Well the same things that make it a healthy choice for us, also benefit your backyard chickens.
 The lacto fermentation that occurs in your sourdough starter means it's full of probiotics which boost gut health.

 This in turn assists your chickens digestion and boosts their immune system.
 Increasing the nutritional content of your chicken's feed will also help with egg production.
+And when your chickens are on the lay, you are going to love this collection of sourdough recipes that use lots of eggs!

 Not to mention feeding them sourdough starter discard means that you're not producing any waste - and that's a win!